-Indochine Mining Limited (ASX:IDC) is an ASX-listed company looking to develop the Mt Kare gold/silver deposit in Papua New Guinea (PNG).
+Indochine Mining Limited (ASX:IDC) is an ASX-listed company, whose flagship asset is the Mt Kare gold-silver project in the highlands of Papua New Guinea (PNG).

 The company also has a large tenement holding in Cambodia, and is the largest holder of mining properties in the country.
 Cambodia is a country that has had very limited modern exploration, within a region of large gold and copper deposits.

 - The Mt Kare project's total Mineral Resource is 43 Mt at 1.5 g/t Au for 2.1 Moz Au, 18 Moz Ag or a 2.5 million ounce gold equivalent, with nearly 75% in the higher confidence Measured and Indicated category, based on 454 diamond drill holes (73,639 m) as at July 2013.

 - Mt Kare is a major gold resource at 2.5 Moz, located 15 km from world-class Porgera gold mine, with which it shares many similarities.
 To date significant discoveries have been made with "Porgera like" high grades.

 - The company's 2012 Pre-Feasibility Study set out options for development, which will be optimised for underground mining of the high grade zones utilising the recently updated resource model and new integrated geological model.

 - Two high grade zones have been confirmed, with 400,000 oz gold at 5.4 g/t Au in 2.3 Mt, with alternative modeling showing 10 g/t Au with zones locally grading 20 g/t Au.
 Both high grade zones are within 150 metres of the surface of the hillside and will be suitable for a rapid underground development which would significantly improve the strong economics of the Mt Kare project.
 The company is confident of both extending these zones and increasing the average grade with further drilling as well as locating more high grade zones.
 Drilling is underway on these high grade gold zones.